Mass media in Pakistan: Radio

 The government-owned Pakistan Broadcasting Corporation (PBC) was formed on 14 August 1947, the day of Pakistani independence.
 It was a direct descendant of the Indian Broadcasting Company, which later became All India Radio.
 At independence, Pakistan had radio stations in Dhaka, Lahore, and Peshawar.
 A major programme of expansion saw new stations open at Karachi and Rawalpindi in 1948, and a new broadcasting house at Karachi in 1950.
 This was followed by new radio stations at Hyderabad (1951), Quetta (1956), a second station at Rawalpindi (1960), and a receiving centre at Peshawar (1960).
 During the 1980s and 1990s the corporation expanded its network to many cities and towns of Pakistan to provide greater service to the local people.
 In October 1998, Radio Pakistan started its first FM transmission.

 Today, there are over a hundred public and private radio stations due to more liberal media regulations.
 FM broadcast licenses are awarded to parties that commit to open FM broadcasting stations in at least one rural city along with the major city of their choice.

 Cinema

 In the 'golden days' of Pakistani cinema, the film industry churned out more than 200 films annually, today it's one-fifth of what it used to be.
 The Federal Bureau of Statistics shows that once the country boasted at least 700 cinemas, this number has dwindled to less than 170 by 2005.

 The indigenous movie industry, based in Lahore and known as "Lollywood", produces roughly forty feature-length films a year.

-In 2008 the Pakistani government partially lifted its 42-year ban on screening Indian movies in Pakistan.

-On 27 April 2016 Maalik became the first Pakistani film to be banned by the Federal Government after being cleared with Universal rating by all three Censor Boards and running in Cinemas for 18 days.
-The film has been banned under section 9 of the Motion Pictures Ordinance of 1979, a legislation which is redundant after the 18th Constitutional Amendment, where Censorship of films is no longer a Federal subject.

-Maalik (Urdu مالک) is a 2016 Pakistani Political, thriller film made by Ashir Azeem.
-The film was released on 8 April 2016 in cinemas across Pakistan. میں پاکستان کا شہری پاکستان کا مالک ھوں, the film extols the principle of Government of the people, by the people and for the people.
-Maalik is the desire of a common Pakistani for freedom, democracy and justice in a country that has been hijacked by the feudal elites after the departure of the British from the subcontinent and who continues to rule and mismanage an impoverished nation, while amassing huge personal fortunes for themselves.
-The film was banned in Pakistan by the Federal Government on 27 April 2016 for endangering democracy.